-OVERVIEW: The Ayrshire Foundation views philanthropy as investment in world betterment, and spreads its wealth across a wide range of opportunities to support change: youth, the elderly and disabled, science and the environment, healthcare, and community culture.
+OVERVIEW: The Ayrshire Foundation supports philanthropy as investment in a better world, and it spreads its wealth across a wide range of opportunities to support change: youth, the elderly and disabled, science and the environment, healthcare, and community culture.

-IP TAKE: Besides its geographic preferences, the Ayrshire Foundation has very few hard-and-fast rules for its giving.
-The bottom line is it gives a lot of money each year in order to invest in opportunities for a better world.
-The foundation sees “community culture” as a vital aspect of positive change, and has given to dance-related programs as a reflection of that.
+IP TAKE: Besides its geographic preferences, the Ayrshire Foundation has very few limitations on its grantmaking.
+It makes a lot of grants each year in order to invest in opportunities for a better world.
+The foundation sees “community culture” as a vital aspect of positive change and music as a core element of community culture.

 The Ayrshire Foundation requires potential grantees to first fill out a brief online form.
-If you’ve piqued the foundation’s interest, it will invite you to submit a full proposal.
+The foundation will invite applicants for a full proposal if interested.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).